liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/11-progress-presenters.markdown

         }

-Great, that’s it!
+Great, that's it!
 Now you can use your presenter the same way you would any other.

 ## Related Topics [](id=related-topics)